QKiw03/QuanLyMonHoc/README.md

 # Subject management application
-Used to review OOP, Exception, Java Swing... in JavaCore.
+The purpose is to review OOP, Exception, Java Swing... in JavaCore.

 If you want to test app, download it => dist => run file => the file .far